 When updating your phone scripts for CCPA, you’ll want to make sure that the recorded call contains clear and informed consent from your customers.
 For a long time, bundled consent has been used to collect swaths of data with a single instance of consent.
 This is true of call recordings and document requests alike.
 CCPA call compliance requires more than bundled consent.
 Perhaps it will be awkward at times, but you may need to prompt consumers for multiple forms of consent during a call.
 On the bright side, this is where call recording and having an automatic, accurate transcript protects you immensely.

 You may even have a bit of a headstart on CCPA requirements as there’s quite a bit of overlap with GDPR.
 However, these two acts are not interchangeable.
 Most notably they differ on the very definition of personal data.
 CCPA’s definition is:

 “Personal information” means information that identifies, relates to, describes, is capable of being associated with, or is reasonably linked, directly or indirectly, with a particular consumer or household.

 The Risks of Compliance Failure

-January 2020 is the date your business needs to be ready for CCPA call compliance, and to be sure, non-compliance is costly.
-Not only can consumers file civil actions against a company for CCPA violations, the state of California can as well.
-The CCPA gives citizens the right to bring a civil action against companies that violate the law and stipulates that damages run between $100 and $750—or higher, when more damage is evident.
+January 2020 is the date your business needs to be ready for CCPA call compliance and to be sure, non-compliance is costly.
+Not only can consumers file civil actions against a company for CCPA violations, but the state of California can also as well.
+The CCPA gives citizens the right to bring a civil action against companies that violate the law and stipulates that damages run between $100 and $750—or higher when more damage is evident.
 Plus, the state can bring charges against a company directly, levying a $7,500 fine for each alleged violation not addressed within 30 days.
 Ouch.